Arles Arena projects

 This installation is a meditation on the opera.
 In a way it is Carmen without music.
 Additionally, as part of the project, renowned Flamenco guitarist and composer Gregorio Ibor-Sanchez will write a transposed Carmen, allowing the story to reassert itself with a different musical foundation.

-A documentary film about these projects is being produced.
-The filmmakers include Director Christopher Burke and Director of Photography, Martial Barrault.
-The film will provide a bridge across the numerous parts of a complex piece.
-The filmmakers will show all facets of the project from their own understanding.
+A documentary film about these projects was produced.
+Directed and produced by Christopher Burke, Ena's Goyesque Director of Photography Martial Barrault oversaw a team of photgraphers.
+The film addressed the numerous parts of a complex piece.
+The filmmakers present all facets of the project from their own understanding.

 When the project is complete, these new paintings will leave no trace and the life of the arena as a monument of the past will be restored.